ansys/scade-design-rules/doc/source/rules/modelling/all_constants_types_are_used.rst

 .. start_description

 All constants and types are used at least once.
-For constants it is also checked if the annotation note 'only external use' is set.
+For constants, it is also checked if the annotation note 'only external use' is set.
+parameter:

-parameter: '-t': Name of the annotation note type
+* '-t': Name of the annotation note type

 .. end_description